The Caribbean's Windward Islands: a Journey of Discovery

 Sail through gorgeous scenery to secluded beaches, calm anchorages and picturesque villages.
 Flying fish and dolphins help navigate your course across the waves.
 These lovely islands offer it all, from the bustling waterfront of Port Elizabeth on Bequia to the stunning natural beauty of the Tobago Cays - a group of isolated islets with incredible snorkeling on vividly colored coral reefs that give bareboat and crewed yacht charterers a little piece of paradise all to themselves.

 Like all the Caribbean's Windward Islands, St Vincent and the Grenadines present dramatic landscapes of lush tropical forests framed by sheer volcanic backdrops.
 For a beautiful combination of great sailing, gorgeous scenery and impeccable diving, these islands are just perfect for a yacht charter vacation.
-The pure white beaches, gorgeous bays and stunning diving will provided you with some unforgetable memories of your yacht charter vacation.
+The pure white beaches, gorgeous bays and stunning diving will provided you with some unforgettable memories of your yacht charter vacation.

 Planning a Windward Islands Charter